DAOMON-c/3612-Assignment3-Node-API/README.md

     - Any other request format is a ***FALL THROUGH***
   - /season/`year`
     - **Valid Parameter:** <br>
-       [/api/results/season/2020](https://messy-trusted-boron.glitch.me/api/results/season/2020) should return all the 2020 season results, which is `340 records`.
+       [/api/results/season/2020](https://messy-trusted-boron.glitch.me/api/results/season/2020) should return all the 2020 season results, which should be `340 records`.
     - **`Invalid Parameter:`** <br>
        [/api/results/season/3020](https://messy-trusted-boron.glitch.me/api/results/season/3020) <br>
        ````